-Work management September 2, 2024 13 MIN READ
+Work management November 18, 2024 13 MIN READ

-What is resource scheduling?
+What is resource scheduling in project management?

 Resource scheduling involves assigning tasks with defined start and end dates to specific team members.
 And matching individual skills and availability to daily tasks.